andre-st/goodreads-toolbox/README.md

 ## [recentrated.pl](recentrated.md)

-Checks all the books in a Goodreads.com shelf for new ratings and notifies you via e-mail.
+Checks all the books in a given Goodreads.com shelf for new ratings and notifies you via periodical e-mail.
 This helps discover new criticisms and users with quality libraries.
 You can [subscribe there](https://andre-st.github.io/goodreads/) if you don't want to install anything.
 It's a naive implementation of the "follow book" feature requested in the Goodreads forums.